rueedlinger/portainer/README.md

 ### DNS Proxy
-The DNS Proxy service is configured to resolve specific local domains to designated IP addresses.
+The DNS Proxy service (DPS) is configured to resolve specific local domains to designated IP addresses.
 This is particularly useful for accessing services running in Docker containers using friendly domain names.

 > __Note:__ I had to use the latest image because the previous one was not working > with the docker version 29.x.x